The relationship between money and happiness has been a hot topic for centuries.

 Growing evidence suggests that charitable giving makes us happier.

-A recent study examined extensive data from over 166 countries and discovered that in almost all countries, households that gave to charity were happier.
+A study examined extensive data from over 166 countries and discovered that in almost all countries, households that gave to charity were happier.
 Other research found that spending money on others enhances our own happiness and can even make us healthier.

 And what of the practice among some of the richest people in the world of donating large amounts of their income to help others?
 In some cases all?